1. The two major layers of the skin are:

 c.
 Hemostasis, inflammation, repair, and remodeling

 d.
 Inflammation, maturation, proliferation, and hemostasis

 ANSWER: C Each phase of wound healing serves as a prerequisite for the following stage.
 During hemostasis, bleeding ceases and a fibrin clot develops to serve as a provisional matrix for infiltrating inflammatory and repair cells.
 Inflammation is a necessary next step to clear bacteria and debris before repair cells begin to proliferate in the wound bed.
-The proliferative (repair) phase follows inflammation with the capacity to fill in the defect with neovascular structures, fibroblasts, and ...
+The proliferative (repair) phase follows inflammation with the capacity to fill in the defect with neovascular structures, ...